 This concerns me from the standpoint of knowing how much salt is actually in a sauce.
 The Nutrition Facts label accounts for the amount of sodium that’s included, but it doesn’t count calcium chloride.
 That means you could be taking in a lot more salt than you think.

-My Vervana Marinara sauce is lower in sodium than many other respected brands, and all of it is from natural sea salt.
+My Vervana pasta sauces are lower in sodium than many other respected brands, and all of it is from natural sea salt.

 Certified Organic Label

-When I decided to sell my pasta sauce, the first criteria it had to meet was that it had to be carry the USDA’s organic seal.
+When I decided to sell my pasta sauces, the first criteria they had to meet was that they had to carry the USDA’s organic seal.
 I didn’t want to use any ingredient that was exposed to chemical pesticides or fertilizers, genetically modified, or created in a lab.
-That’s also why you’ll never find common pasta sauce additives like citric acid in my product.

 Truly Natural Flavor Enhancers